MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/create-local-model.md

     ![Screenshot of a SharePoint document library with the Classify and extract option highlighted.](../media/content-understanding/local-model-classify-and-extract-option.png)

-2. The first time you use this feature, you are activating SharePoint Syntex on your site.
+2. The first time you use this feature, you're activating SharePoint Syntex on your site.
 You'll see the following message.

     ![Screenshot of the Activate document classification and extraction infomation page.](../media/content-understanding/local-model-first-run-activate-message.png)